sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 Save as Parquet Files
 ================

-Fire Insights enables the user to write in a Parquet file.
+Sparkflows enables the user to write in a Parquet file.

 Workflow
 --------